Pictureland

-Pictureland (1911) is a silent film starring Isabel Rea and King Baggot, released by Independent Moving Pictures (IMP), and possibly directed by Thomas H. Ince.
+Pictureland is a 1911 American silent short romance film starring Isabel Rea and King Baggot, released by Independent Moving Pictures (IMP), and possibly directed by Thomas H. Ince.

 The film was made on location in Cuba.

 Plot

 Americans arrive at their hotel in Cuba in a car, to make a movie.
 Romantic complications ensue while the cast and crew attempt to finish the movie.